Poster: A snowHead

 Mayrhofen - again vast, giood grooming, food was brill, people were friendly,

-courchevel - great skiing though v expensive if not careful (and if you were too!), always have a soft spot as hubby proposed here brilliant area though busy in holidays which is a pain.
+courchevel - great skiing though v expensive if not careful (and if you were too!), always have a soft spot as hubby proposed here Smile brilliant area though busy in holidays which is a pain.
 Meribel a total bottleneck it feels like.

 Sauze D'oulx - lots of choice, didn't make a dent in amount of skiing available, people great, food even better.
 Snow and contitions were good.
 Want to go back to explore further.